ecmwf/IonBeam/docs/flight-interface.rst

 Constraints:

 - ``source_name`` must match the name the scheduler is configured to trigger
+- ``subscriber`` identifies one process in the consumer group named by ``source_name``.
+Replicas must use distinct values.
+- A process that reconnects with the same ``subscriber`` immediately resumes its unacknowledged triggers.
+If the field is omitted, the server creates a new value for each connection and returns pending triggers to the consumer group after the reclaim idle threshold.
 - The stream stays open until the client disconnects; clients should reconnect on failure
 - After handling a trigger, the client acknowledges it by writing the ``id`` back on the exchange's return channel; the server redelivers unacknowledged triggers